Empire's products and collections

 The product page is where you highlight the features and benefits of your individual products.
 At minimum, it should contain the product title, images, a description, the price, and an add-to-cart button.
 With Empire, you can customize your product pages by navigating to a product page in the theme editor and clicking on Product pages under the Sections tab.

-There are a number of ways you can customize your product pages, beginning with the three checkboxes at the top of the Settings section.
-You can:
+There are a number of ways you can customize your product pages, beginning with the settings in the Sections within the Product Pages Tab.
+Including:

 A quick note about tabs